arkadiuszmakarenko/RISKYMSX/README.md

  * Neo 16k

 ## Building cartridge
+There is no need for flash button or crystal oscillator.

 Programming
 This chip can be programed using USB A to USB A cable, serial cable (under Windows) or WCH LinkE programmer (Windows and Linux).